 Established by Spain on March 28, 1776, the Presidio of San Francisco became a Mexican outpost in 1822 and remained under Mexican rule for 24 years before the U.S. Army took control of it in 1846.
 In 1847, during the Mexican-American War, the New York Volunteers occupied the Presidio’s adobes inaugurating 147 years of growth as a major U.S. Army post.

-To protect the Bay entrance the Army Corps of Engineers built Fort Point, a four-tiered brick and granite fort designed to hold 126 large cannons.
+The Army Corps of Engineers built Fort Point, a four-tiered brick and granite fort designed to hold 126 large cannons to protect the Bay entrance.
 The outbreak of the Civil War in 1861 emphasized the importance of a rich California and the military significance of San Francisco harbor to the Union.

-This led, in 1862, to the first major program of construction and expansion at the Presidio since it was acquired by the United States.
+This led, in 1862, to the first major program of construction and expansion at the Presidio since the United States acquired it.
 The Indian Wars of the 1870s and 1880s resulted in additional growth of the Presidio.
 Soldiers stationed here saw action against the Modoc Indians in the Lava Beds of northern California and against the Apache Indians in the southwest.
-By the 1890s the Presidio was no longer a frontier outpost but a major military installation and a base for American expansion into the Pacific.
+By the 1890s, the Presidio was no longer a frontier outpost but a central military installation and a base for American expansion into the Pacific.